+Bird Hazing is used when birds are a problem in enclosed to semi-enclosed areas where they are roosting and nesting.
 Proven effective in dispersing pest birds where other methods of bird control may be ineffective or impractical, Bird B Gone bird-hazing units efficiently deploy a light fog or haze of bird repellent made with Methyl Anthranilate (a non-toxic, food-grade ingredient).
 The active ingredient irritates a bird’s mucous membranes.
 Birds find the sensation unpleasant and will subsequently avoid the area.
 The effect is temporary and will not harm the birds.

-The Bird B Gone® Bird Hazer is an affordable hazing system that releases a fine fog (less than 5-micron particle size) of EcoBird 4.0 indoor/outdoor bird repellent into the air.
+The Bird B Gone® Bird Hazer is an affordable hazing system that releases a fine fog (less than 5-micron particle size) of liquid methyl anthranilate into the air.
 Each satellite unit features a 1-liter tank and uses far less liquid repellent than other hazing units.
 Each main control unit controls up to 3 satellite units for full perimeter coverage.

-Ideal for wide open areas where birds are a nuisance, bird fogging is recommended for use against flocks of birds that gather and loiter in parks, golf courses, memorial parks snd other large open spaces.
+Bird Fogging is used to move flocks of birds from wide open areas where they are a nuisance.
+Bird fogging is recommended for use against flocks of birds that gather and loiter in parks, golf courses, memorial parks and other large open spaces.
 The fog is created using either a stationary or hand-held fogging unit.
 The units generate an aerosol of methyl anthranilate to produce a “wet fog” that will not penetrate shrubs.
 Fogging is best used in open areas where birds fly through or graze in.
 Fogging should be repeated as often as necessary to keep birds away.